-In general, conventional loans require a qualifying ratio of 28/36.
+For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes auto/boat payments, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be thrilled to pre-qualify you to determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to pre-qualify you to determine how much you can afford.

 My FL Home Loans, Inc. can walk you through the pitfalls of getting a mortgage.
 Give us a call at (727) 743-1620.